obDann/lets-learn-R-and-SAS/README.md

     * Significance between the explanatory variable and the response variable
     * Interpretations of an explanatory variable's coefficient
 * [Assignment 2:](./StatisticsForLifeAndSocialSciences/A2)
-  * **Logistic Regression with multiple explanatory variables**: The response variable has binary values, typically consisting ofg True or False.
-A general logistic regression enables binary predictions provided that the relationship between the response variable and the explanatory variables are siginficant.
+  * **Logistic Regression with multiple explanatory variables**: The response variable has binary values, typically consisting of True or False.
+A general logistic regression enables binary predictions provided that the relationship between the response variable and the explanatory variables are significant.
 Highlights:
     * Significance between the response variable and explanatory variables.
 Insignificant variables are removed through the process of backwards elimination
     * Explanatory variables can be both quantitative and categorical; specific categorical values can be found in the baseline/intercept of the model
     * Coefficient interpretation between explanatory variables and prediction analysis